Save, Download and Print

-Whether your creation will be displayed online or printed, you'll first need to Save your visual and give it a unique name.
-This will store your work on your account so that you can edit or download it later.
+You'll first need to Save your visual and give it a unique name!
+This will store your work on your Dashboard so that you can further edit them later.

-Also, be aware that Rename Title simply gives the visual a new name; it does not create a second, new copy.
-To create another copy of your work and avoid overwriting your original, use File → Duplicate and give the new version a completely new file name.
+Renaming will simply give the visual a new name; it does not create a second copy.
+To create another copy of your work without overwriting your original, use File → Duplicate and give the new version a completely new file name.

 After saving and downloading your visual to your computer, find the file you saved to your computer.
 Open it using your computer's photo or PDF software, and print with that application.
 In most cases, you should choose the fit to page option in your Printer settings.